robinarimbour/lip-reading-mediapipe/README.md

 - Extracts lip landmarks from video using MediaPipe
 - Converts word segments into fixed-length sequences
-- Trains a model to predict spoken words
+- Uses an LSTM-based model to learn temporal patterns in lip movements
 - Supports video and real-time (webcam) inference

 ## Dataset